 If you’re looking for options beyond the ATM, you’ll find currency exchange desks in airports and hotels.
-The convenient location comes at a price though, since they tend to mark up the exchange rate and charge hidden fees.
+The convenient location comes at a price though, since they tend to mark up the dollar exchange rate and charge hidden fees.
 You also run the risk of them refusing any torn or damaged bills.

 As the dollar is a widely-circulated currency, your home bank can probably handle your currency exchange ahead of time, so you can arrive in the States with your dollars in hand.
 If you need further exchange services, you'll probably find an American bank that partners with your home bank.
 Partner banks waive foreign transaction fees and won’t tend to charge you a withdrawal fee.

 Traveller’s Cheques used to be the safest, most common way to bring money abroad.
 However, the ATM has now rendered them inefficient.
 Cashing a traveller’s cheque is time-intensive.
 It requires a verification process at a bank or a shop.
 Also, traveller’s cheques offer poor exchange rates.